Tyler Knott Gregson: Publications

 Mr. Gregson's first poetry book, “Chasers of the Light,” became a national bestseller with more than 120,000 copies in print.
 Perigee, a division of Penguin Random House, picked up Gregson's "Typewriter series" and published selected poems from it into a compilation called Chasers of the Light in 2014.
 The collection of poetry was a top 10 bestseller of non-fiction within its second week of publication, according to the Wall Street Journal.

-On October 20, 2015 Gregson came out with a collection of haiku on love, entitled All the Words Are Yours.
+On October 20, 2015, Gregson came out with a collection of haiku on love, entitled All the Words Are Yours.

 On March 28, 2017, Gregson published his third collection of poetry, Wildly into the Dark: Typewriter Poems and the Rattlings of a Curious Mind.

 He is also the co-author along with Sarah Linden Gregson in the publication of the Children's book, North Pole Ninjas: Mission: Christmas!, which was published on October 18, 2016.

 On March 5, 2019, Gregson published his fifth book, a self-help and poetry life reboot book, Miracle in the Mundane: Poems, Prompts, and Inspiration to Unlock Your Creativity and Unfiltered Joy.

 On March 30, 2020, Gregson published his sixth book, a poetry and photography book on light and endurance, Illumination: Poetry to Light Up The Darkness.

+On September 23, 2025, Gregson published his seventh book, "The Never Was", a poetry and photography book on his experience as an adult with a late diagnosis of Autism.
+The book sheds light on what it is to never quite fit in, to always feel like something that "never was" quite complete.